-Spooky ghost shepherd’s pie for the win!
-This easy dinner is the perfect way to kick off October or enjoy on a busy Halloween.
+This Halloween dinner of spooky ghost shepherd’s pie is a win!
+It’s an easy meal that is the perfect way to kick off October or enjoy on a busy Halloween.

 Whether you are going to make this spooky ghost shepherd’s pie for your family to kick off October or for a Halloween party, it is sure to be a hit!
 It might even make our list for BEST gluten-free Halloween recipes.